-DigitalCommons@Macalester is a forum that preserves, organizes and makes college scholarship widely available.
-It includes all types of scholarship, e.g. Honors projects, award-winning scholarship, working papers, college produced journals and emerging multi-media technologies.
+DigitalCommons@Macalester makes available online Macalester College scholarship.
+It includes all types of scholarship including for example Honors projects, award-winning scholarship, working papers, college produced journals.

-Student content producers retain the copyright for their works.
-Faculty and staff retain the copyright for works in accordance with the Macalester Policy on Ownership of Copyrights http://www.macalester.edu/hr/handbook/Sec1213.pdf .
+Students and anyone else placing their materials in Digital Commons, retain the copyright for their works.
+Faculty and staff retain the copyright for works in accordance with the Macalester Policy on Ownership of Copyrights (PDF).

 Any future version of an institutional repository will preserve the copyrights contained within the Digital Commons@Macalester College.

 Educational use alone is not sufficient to determine that use is "fair use."
 Nor is any one single factor a determinate of an individual's right to use a copyrighted work without permission.

 Copyright law gives users, such as educators, the right to use works without obtaining permission if the intended use fits within certain specified exemptions, such as "Fair Use."
 These Fair Use provisions are found in Circular 21 “Reproduction of Copyrighted Works by Educators and Librarians” of the U.S. Copyright Office.

 To determine whether an intended use for which copyright permission has not been received, is a "fair use," all of the four factors below need to be considered: